-Note: The 7 way wire is spliced to the main harness in the area of the 12-volt distribution panel in front of the trailer.
+Note: The 7 way wire is spliced to the main harness behind the front sofa in the front of the trailer.

 One of these wires is not spliced onto a wire of the same color.
 It is the back up wire that is yellow in the cable and black in the harness.